 From delicate crisps and baked snacks to crunchy crackers, chewy bars and extruded snacks, texturisers are incredibly versatile and support a range of eating experiences.

 What is texture?

 Texture is the feel, appearance or consistency of an object.
 In food and beverages, texture can be described as the amount of chewiness, crunchiness, creaminess, body and mouthfeel relative to a control.
-Importantly, texture impacts taste and can accelerate, decelerate or mask the flavour impact in foods and beverages depending on its composition and attributes.
+Importantly, texture impacts taste and can accelerate, decelerate or mask the flavour impact in food and beverages depending on its composition and attributes.

 What is mouthfeel?